Isa (name): Etymology

 Christoph Luxenberg's The Syro-Aramaic Reading of the Koran equates the quranic name with Hebrew Jesse.
 However, neither Yeshu nor Jesse begins with a pharyngeal consonant in their original Hebrew forms.

 The earliest archaeological evidence of an Arabic name for Jesus is a Jordanian inscription.
 Enno Littman (1950) states: "Mr. G. Lankaster Harding, Chief Curator of Antiquities Hashimite Kingdom of Jordan, kindly sent me copies of a little more than five hundred Thamudic inscriptions. [...]
 It is the inscription [Harding No. 476] that interests us here. [...]
 Below the circle there are four letters: a y, a sh, a ʿ, and again a y."
 He also states: "These letters are so placed that they can be read from right to left or from left to right y-sh-ʿ, probably pronounced Yashaʿ, and this name is the same as Yashuaʿ, the Hebrew form of the name of Christ."
 An archaic Arabic root for 'Salvation' exists in Yatha, which may have later formed this name: y-sh-ʿ.
 The lack of a Waw is still unexplained.
 Also, the closer correspondence with another name ישעיה [y'sha'yá, "Isaiah" in English] needs explanation or discussion before this inscription can be entertained as an Arabic "Jesus".

 Non-Islamic uses

-ʿĪsā is used as well by several Christian groups in Muslim countries.
-A 14th-century Persian translation of Matthew, one of the earliest surviving Persian manuscripts of the scripture, uses ʿĪsā.
-Ahmad Al-Jallad has argued that a precedent of the quranic name ʿsy was already used in a Christian Safaitic inscription from the fourth century CE.
+A 14th-century Persian translation of Matthew, one of the earliest surviving Persian manuscripts of the scripture, uses Isa.
+Ahmad Al-Jallad has argued that a precedent of the Quranic name ʿsy was already used in a Christian Safaitic inscription from the fourth century.
 Later translations in other languages also follow suit.
-Some modern Evangelical translations also use Isa, such as David Owen's Life of Christ (Arabic 1987).
+Some evangelical Arabic translations of the Bible also use Isa, such as David Owen's Life of Christ (Arabic 1987).

-Nicolas Notovitch's 1894 book Life of Saint Issa claims that during his unknown years, Jesus (īśa meaning 'the Lord' in Sanskrit) left Galilee for India and studied with Buddhists and Hindus there before returning to Judea.